-- Our approach to conserving our heritage is based largely around the detailed scrutiny of planning applications.
-Our Planning Committee meets monthly to consider and submit comments as appropriate on them, and their Planning Committee Reports are made available.
+A vital and necessary first step in conserving heritage is to comment upon and help shape relevant planning policies.
+Our Planning Committee meets monthly to give detailed scrutiny to planning applications and whether they comply with planning policy.
+They submit comments as appropriate on them, and their Planning Committee Reports are made available.
 When possible, we meet developers before they commit to a project, in order to obtain the best possible outcome for the town.
 We continue to monitor developments during the building phase and where appropriate, we seek to be appointed to any committee overseeing this.
 The Friends of Lewes also publishes its responses to public consultations run by the local authorities on planning matters affecting the town.

-- For modifications to existing buildings in the Conservation Areas, we check that guiding principles are followed.
+Most of Lewes is in a Conservation Area – see the map and description.
+For modifications to existing buildings in the Conservation Areas, we check that guiding principles are followed.
 We have written or updated Advice Notes on design of dormer windows, shopfronts, and garden rooms to show how those principles apply in practice.